 If you are able to restart lessons, if you have shown any symptoms of Covid-19 within the 7 days prior to your lesson or have been in contact with someone who has within the last 14 days then you should cancel your lesson.
 There will be no late cancellation fee in this scenario.
 Please don't take any risks with this.
 If you're not 100% then postpone the lesson.

 Before coming to the lesson please wash your hands thoroughly, alcohol spray will also be provided before entering the car and if required throughout the lesson.

-Wear clothing to cover as much of your body as possible including arms and legs.
 Windows will be kept open when possible so on colder days wrap up warm.
 It has been suggested that you should change your clothes after a driving lesson and put those you wore directly into the wash, that is your judgement call to make.